Last updated

 Cats are obligate carnivores.
-Which means they primarily eat meat from animal sources, which include essential amino acids like taurine.
+They primarily eat meat from animal sources, which include essential amino acids like taurine.
 It’s why you’ll find commercial cat food that’s primarily formulated to meet these nutritional needs.
 (Also making it a good choice for their main diet.)

 ⚠️ Avoid feeding your cat raw foods of any kind (especially meat, fish, and eggs.)
 These might contain harmful bacteria that may upset their stomach.
 Make sure to check out our comprehensive list of what cats can’t eat.